 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 You may have heard about short-sale homes as a great way to get a deal on a property.
 Also, you might have heard horror stories over the years.
 Either way, it’s got you curious for a good reason.
 Short sales of homes are one of the most misunderstood processes in real estate.
 And they really can produce some of the best deals on the market.
 To help make it easier to understand, we’ve compiled this comprehensive guide.
-In this article, you’ll learn what a short-sale house is, how the process works, and how it compares to foreclosure.
+In this article, you’ll learn what a short sale is, how the process works, and how it compares to foreclosure.
 We will teach you a few things to remember when looking into them.
-So let’s jump straight into it.
+So, let’s jump straight into it.

 The lender typically offers this option to avoid foreclosure (more on that later), which is terrible for both the lender and the homeowner.
 Remember that the lender still has to accept your offer, and they won’t necessarily take a low bid to get rid of the property.

 Lastly, the homeowner can’t accept it, making the short sale home process potentially long and drawn out.
-So let’s take a quick look at how the process works.
+So, let’s take a quick look at how the process works.

 The short sale process can be long and unpredictable, but it still follows a similar series of steps every time.
 Let’s take a look at how a short sale works and how you can start working towards buying one today: